iIt's that time of year again, when we lift our steins, munch on pretzels, and chow down on bratwurst!

 Chelsea Market will celebrate from Thursday, September 29th through Sunday, October 2nd.
 Vendors will join in on the fun with themed food and live music will be available.

-Loreley Biergarten on the Lower East Side will be celebrating Oktoberfest through October 16th.
-An indoor and heated outdoor beer garden awaits you here, with specialty items available every day of the week, like rotating Oktoberfest craft beers, seasonal craft ciders and soft-baked pretzels.
+Loreley Biergarten on the Lower East Side will be celebrating Oktoberfest through Halloween.
+An indoor and heated outdoor beer garden awaits you here, with specialty items available every day of the week, like rotating Oktoberfest craft beers, seasonal craft ciders, and soft-baked pretzels.
 On the weekend, check out their pig roasts and keg tappings.

-Sit outside at Watermark Bar at Pier 15 in the Financial District daily through October 31st and chug half liters of beer for $10, scarf down ginormous pretzels and brats, dance to polka on and join in on Oktoberfest-themed games.
+Sit outside at Watermark Bar at Pier 15 in the Financial District daily through October 29th and chug liters of beer for $15, scarf down ginormous pretzels and brats, dance to polka on and join in on Oktoberfest-themed games.